 A Seventh-day Adventist Organization

-The aim of this program is to prepare Doctor of Public Health in Epidemiology graduates for career options that include epidemiologic research, teaching, and public health practice.
-Finding that smoking causes lung cancer, certain diets promote coronary heart disease or protect from cancer, and many other relationships are the result of epidemiologic research.
+The aim of this program is to prepare Doctor of Public Health degree graduates for career options that include public health practice, teaching, and epidemiologic research.

 The curriculum is planned on an individual basis.
 Specifics depend upon the student’s interest and academic needs, program requirements, and nature of the proposed research program.
 The student is expected to gain relevant teaching experience as part of the training.